-Rarely-seen selections from our archives explore the career of actress, writer and painter Lilli Palmer.
+Rarely-seen selections from our archives explored the career of actress, writer and painter Lilli Palmer.

 Lilli Palmer was a talented German Jewish actress who flourished on the British screen.
 She fled Germany during Hitler’s rise to power and performed cabaret in Parisian nightclubs.
 In 1934, Hungarian film producer Alexander Korda invited her to London with the promise of a screen test.
 She signed a contract with the Gaumont-British Picture Corporation and her cinematic career began.